emqx/emqx-docs/en_US/extensions/plugins.md

 ### Test Your Development Environment

-{% emqxce %}

-Ensure your development environment is correctly set up by referring to the [Install from Source Code](../deploy/install-source.md) guide.
+If you are using the EMQX Open Source edition, ensure your development environment is correctly set up.
+You can refer to the information in [Install from Source Code](../deploy/install-source.md).

-{% endemqxce %}

 Execute the following command to verify if your plugin compiles and packages successfully: